 Let's write Read the questions and then write down your answers.
-What animals did the Man ask for advice?
-Which animal, do you think, gave him the best advice?
+What anima Is did the Man ask for advice?
+Which anima al, do you think, gave him the best advice?
 Why?
 What lesson do you think the man learned?
-Where do you think the story took place?
+Where do yo ou think the story took place?
 Why do you think the animals' names are spelt with capital letters?
-Match the words in the first column with their meanings in the second column.
+S. Match the words in the first column with their meanings in the second column.
+Write the words in bold in your dictionary.